 Blood Knight: In the blurb, it says the gods wanted more entertainment, so they put you and the others there to fight, and even made you immortal so that not even death would release you from fighting.

-Cherry Tapping: The game actually gives you a humiliation award for killing your opponent with the Gauntlet (a circular-saw-like melee weapon).
+Cherry Tapping: The game actually gives you a humiliation award for killing your opponent with the Gauntlet.
 This fact makes the otherwise useless Gauntlet a popular weapon, especially in Quake Live, where other players can see how many people you "humiliate" during all your game sessions.

 Vanilla Quake III has a Grappling-Hook Pistol, accessible via cheating.
 It's modeled and works like it should, but its functionality is incomplete.